Scholars present six papers on barriers to water markets.

 Gary Libecap, PERC Senior Fellow and Professor of Corporate Environmental Management at the prestigious Bren School of Environmental Science and Management, University of California-Santa Barbara (UCSB), set the stage for all subsequent discussions by presenting an overview of his research on the extent of water markets and the potential for expanding them.
 Professor Libecap’s research and presentation put workshop participants, who came from a variety of backgrounds including economics, law, political science, and public policy, on a common foundation.
 His succinct summary set the stage for a true workshop format based on dialogue rather than lecture.
 Professor Libecap’s participation in the workshop helped fulfill PERC’s goal of exposing more junior scholars and policy analysts to the ideas of free market environmentalism.

 Co-authors: R. Quentin Grafton, Clay Landry, R.J.(Bob) O’Brien.

 Paper: Water Markets: Australia’s Murray-Darling Basin and the US Southwest

 2. Third Party Impairment: Are There Too Many Voices?

-Monique Dutkowsky, Montana Department of Natural Resources and Conservation, is a young scholar and policy maker whose research sets a standard for combining economic theory and statistical methods.
+Monique Dutkowsky, Montana Department of Natural Resources and Conservation, is a scholar and policymaker whose research sets a standard for combining economic theory and statistical methods.
 Her empirical analysis of how water markets are impeded by claims of impairment by everyone from school teachers to farm implement dealers stimulated a lively discussion of who has what rights in a water market.
 The policy makers who joined the workshop were especially interested in how they could reduce this impairment and encourage gains from water trades.
-Ms. Dutkowsky’s paper and presentation fulfilled PERC’s goal of encouraging research by junior scholars.
+Over the course of several severe droughts, California Governors have issued various moratoriums on third-party objections to water trade based upon Ms. Dutkowsky’s work.

 Paper: Institutions, Third-Parties and Water Markets